qrlik/Aura/learning_notes.md

 ## lesson 40.
 Duration Policy
 *EGameplayEffectDurationType*\
-Instant - permanent change to FGameplayAttributeData::BaseValue\
+Instant - permanent change to FGameplayAttributeData::BaseValue (which only includes permanent changes)\
-HasDuration/Infinite - change FGameplayAttributeData::CurrentValue.
+HasDuration/Infinite - change FGameplayAttributeData::CurrentValue (which includes temporary buffs).
 Undone when effect removed.\
 Can be periodic.
 Period tick will be permanent and not be undone at effect removed.\

+## lesson 41.
+Effect Stacking
+Without stacking effect just apply N times.\

+*EGameplayEffectStackingType*\
+AggregateBySource - each caster has its own stack\
+AggregateByTarget - each target has its own stack\